Gravitoelectromagnetism: Earth

-equals about 166 Hz.
-This would be easy to notice.
-However, the pulsar is spinning at a quarter of the speed of light at the equator, and its radius is only three times its Schwarzschild radius.
-When such fast motion and such strong gravitational fields exist in a system, the simplified approach of separating gravitomagnetic and gravitoelectric forces can be applied only as a very rough approximation.

 Lack of invariance

 While Maxwell's equations are invariant under Lorentz transformations, the GEM equations are not.
-The fact that ρ_{g} and j_{g} do not form a four-vector (instead they are merely a part of the stress–energy tensor) is the basis of this difference.
+The fact that ρ_{g} and j_{g} do not form a four-vector is the basis of this difference.
+Instead they are merely a part of the stress–energy tensor, which is what acts as the source of the gravitational field in general relativity.

 Although GEM may hold approximately in two different reference frames connected by a Lorentz boost, there is no way to calculate the GEM variables of one such frame from the GEM variables of the other, unlike the situation with the variables of electromagnetism.
 Indeed, their predictions (about what motion is free fall) will probably conflict with each other.

 Note that the GEM equations are invariant under translations and spatial rotations, just not under boosts and more general curvilinear transformations.
 Maxwell's equations can be formulated in a way that makes them invariant under all of these coordinate transformations.